 from opentelemetry.instrumentation.fastapi import FastAPIInstrumentor

-from server.error import init_error_handlers
+from .server.error import init_error_handlers

-from server.middleware import init_middleware
+from .server.middleware import init_middleware

-from agent import agent
+from .server.router import router

 logger = getLogger(__name__)